Support

 Active Security Checks

-Active security checks in Invicti allow you to define the attack patterns.
-The Invicti attacker will then inject these attack patterns into parameters discovered by the crawler.
-Each attack pattern you have provided will result in an HTTP request for each parameter discovered by the crawler.
-You have the option to filter the type of parameters that the attack pattern will be injected, for example you may elect to attack only JSON parameters but not querystring or POST body parameters.
+Active security checks in Invicti Enterprise allow you to define custom attack patterns.
+These patterns are injected into parameters identified by the crawler, with each attack pattern generating an HTTP request for each discovered parameter.
+You can also filter which types of parameters the attack pattern targets, such as choosing to attack only JSON parameters while excluding querystring or POST body parameters.

-After the Invicti attacker carries out the request and receives a response, you will be able to determine whether the HTTP response is vulnerable, and whether the injected attack pattern caused a vulnerability.
+Once the Invicti attacker sends the request and receives the response, you can analyze whether the HTTP response is vulnerable and if the injected attack pattern triggered a vulnerability.

 Here is a sample script: